MCC DAQ HATs

 Hardware Attached on Top – MCC DAQ HATs

-Measurement Computing has announced two products designed for Test and Measurement applications that conform to the Raspberry Pi HAT standard.
+Measurement Computing has announced several products designed for Test and Measurement applications that conform to the Raspberry Pi HAT standard.
 These devices provide data acquisition features in a small, stackable format with the same quality and support MCC has provided for nearly 30 years.

 The MCC 118